 The Role of Parents and Caregivers

-Parents and caregivers play a vital role in shaping children’s eating habits.
-Offering a variety of foods helps children develop a broad palate, while regular meal and snack times create a sense of security and routine.
-Involving children in food preparation can also be a fun and effective way to educate them about nutrition.
+Parents and caregivers play a crucial role in shaping children’s eating habits.
+Introducing children to various foods, including different cuisine types, helps develop a broad palate and fosters an appreciation for global cultures.
+This approach not only contributes to nutritional diversity but also to cultural awareness from a young age.
+Regular meal and snack times further create a sense of security and routine, while involving children in food preparation can be a fun and effective way to educate them about nutrition and the rich tapestry of world cuisines

 Conclusion